Avriox/locationallocation/paper/paper.md

 The approach includes consideration of different travel modes and can be applied to any location in the world.
-A spatial statistical downscaling (\"disseving\") approach for the underlying friction surface data based on street network data from Open Street Map API is embedded in the package to perform location-allocation spatial optimization at a high spatial-resolution (particularly useful in urban-scale applications).
+A spatial statistical downscaling of \"disseving\" (based on the *dissever* R package [@Roudier2017]) approach for the underlying friction surface data based on street network data from Open Street Map API is embedded in the package to perform location-allocation spatial optimization at a high spatial-resolution (particularly useful in urban-scale applications).
 A set of reporting functions and graphical outputs are pre-calculated as part of the package.
-The package relies on *malariaAtlas*, *dissever* and *gdistance* functions, as well as on *raster*, *terra*, and *sf* classes od object.\
+The package further relies on *malariaAtlas* and *gdistance* functions, as well as on *raster*, *terra*, and *sf* object classes.\

-- **Friction layers:** Malaria Atlas friction surfaces: walking or fastest mode
+- **Friction layers:** Malaria Atlas friction surfaces: walking or fastest mode.
+These datasets provide 1-km resolution global gridded data on the average estimated time to cross a pixel based on the local geography and transport infrastructure [@weiss2020global].

-- **Point locations of existing facilities:** A point simple feature geometry ($sf$)
+- **Point locations of existing facilities:** A point simple feature geometry object ($sf$).

-- **Point locations for candidate facilities:** Optional, point simple feature geometry ($sf$)
+- **Point locations for candidate facilities:** Optional, a point simple feature geometry object ($sf$).

 - **Demand weights:** A raster.
-It can be, for instance, population counts per location (grid cell), optionally in a weighted form by specifying the $weights$ argument to another raster.
-This would allow using a risk framework where the demand is defined as a risk map $R$
+It can be, for instance, population counts per location (grid cell) - optionally in a weighted form by specifying the $weights$ argument to another raster of a function of several rasters.
+This would allow using a risk framework where the demand is defined as a risk map $R$ of:
-  of:

-  $R = POP \times HAZARD \times VULNERABILITY$
+  $R = POP \times HAZARD \times VULNERABILITY$.

 The package core functions are the following: